bababoi-2/DeezMod/README.md

 # DeezMod
 A tool/documentation for injecting custom scripts into the deezer desktop app.
 Built for windows.
-> Note: any mention of `%localappdata%\Programs\deezer-desktop\` can be replaced with wherever your deezer installation is located
+> Note: any mention of `%localappdata%\Programs\deezer-desktop\` can be replaced with wherever your deezer installation is located.
+If you used the microsoft store, the installation can be more difficult.

 ## Setup
 It is generally recommended to always build from source to have the most up to date version (Full Mode in installer)